Innovoltive/InSpice/examples/ngspice-shared/index.rst

 Python.
 The NgSpice callbacks provide the interface to read and set current/voltage of the external nodes.

-See :mod:`PySpice.Spice.NgSpice.Shared` for more details.
+See :mod:`InSpice.Spice.NgSpice.Shared` for more details.

 .. end